const doc = new Docxtemplater(zip, {

 console.log(iModule.fullInspected["word/document.xml"]);

-// or for powerpoint :
+// for Powerpoint presentations :

-// console.log(iModule.fullInspected["ppt/slides/slide1.xml"]);
+console.log(iModule.fullInspected["ppt/slides/slide1.xml"]);

 doc.render(/* data */);